Gordon Cooper adds:

 View of the transmitting hall from the entrance.
 On the left can be seen three AWA HF transmitters: #68, #536 and #67.
 At the rear are three Collier & Beale HF transmitters.
 In the right corner is AWA #100, then coming up the right hand side are C&B #666 (500 kc/s), C&B #873 (HF), AT3 (HF), Collins #3 (500W) and Collins #15 (3kW).
 At the desk is Ron Turner, with Owen Pepper and Keith Bone working on #67.1

 – Doug Morris

-The transmitting station comprised a main transmitting hall (approx. 17 metres by 13 metres) an engine room (approx. 4 metres by 3 metres), a technician’s workshop (approx. 5 metres by 3 metres), kitchen, storage room and toilets.
+The transmitting station comprised a main transmitting hall (approx. 17 metres by 13 metres) an engine room (approx. 4 metres by 3 metres), a workshop (approximately 5 metres by 3 metres), kitchen, storage room and toilets.

 MPRG member Paul Chamberlain ZL1BBR, who was a technician at Auckland Radio ZLD, recalls that the following MW and SW tranmitters were in use up until the station’s closure in 1993.

 “When weather and other main broadcasts were being made, all three SSB transmitters were in operation simultaneously, covering various frequencies,” says Paul.